At a Glance

 Like most periods of peace, the lull in wailing is only temporary, as Netflix almost always notices the new IPs being used by the VPN customers to access the service, and the battle resumes.

 However, there’s still a VPN provider continuing the battle, responding quickly when customers lose their Netflix connection.
-Namely: ExpressVPN
+Namely: NordVPN.

-ExpressVPN offers a proven method for keeping the gateway open to Netflix content located in other countries.
+NordVPN offers a proven method for keeping the gateway open to Netflix content located in other countries.
 The provider makes use of its considerable resources to add new VPN servers and IP addresses when needed.

-ExpressVPN offers unblocking capabilities for a large number of geographically-restricted streaming services.
+NordVPN offers unblocking capabilities for a large number of geographically-restricted streaming services.
 I’ve used the VPN service for quite a long time and have found them to be responsive when it comes to maintaining access to Netflix and other streaming services.